Off the Grid & Somewhere in Between

+Background

 The songs were written over a 3-month period from December 2016 with producer and songwriting collaborator Dan Skeed.
 The album was financed by a Kickstarter campaign, an experience, which according to Donovan was equal parts gratifying and stressful.
 She said: "It was nerve wracking asking people for help.
 I'm not one usually to put my hand up for help.
 It was very confronting but very rewarding as well.
 For people to step up and put their money where their mouth was, is a very generous thing and I am forever grateful to those people."

 Upon release, Donovan said: "This EP is something that I am extremely proud of.
 It's an amazing feeling to hear, see, feel and watch your love form a magical bond through melodies that are my soul breaking out of my body and into people's ears through to their hearts.
 What a great way to get back out into the music industry with 6 original new tracks."